nexus-devs/wow-classic-items/README.md

     name: 'Some Random Boss', // Only set on Boss Drop
     zone: [209], // Only set on Zone Drop
     dropChance: 0.33, // Only set on Drops
-    quests: [{ questId: 256, name: 'Some Random Quest' }] // Only set on Quest }
+    quests: [{ questId: 256, name: 'Some Random Quest', faction: 'Horde' }] // Only set on Quest }
 }, ...]
 ```